-This program is composed of a set of core courses and systems technology courses.
-The core introduces students to fundamental internet and computing skills, and prepares students to sit for the CompTIA ITF, CompTIA A+, Network+, Security+ exams, and the Linux Professional Institute Linux Essentials Exam by providing requisite knowledge and hands-on experience.
-The Cyber Security Courses provide knowledge and application of security threats, identifying, responding to and prevention as well as regulatory and governance of IT systems.
+This program is composed of a set of core courses and systems technology courses The core introduces students to fundamental internet and computing skills, and prepares students to sit for the CompTIA ITF, CompTIA A+, Network+, Security+ exams, and the Linux Professional Institute Linux Essentials Exam by providing requisite knowledge and hands-on experience.
+The Systems Technology Courses delves deeper into the role of System administrator by giving the student skills and in-depth knowledge in Windows Client and Server 2019 as well as including a security focus by covering the objectives of the CompTIA CySA+ exam.

-COURSE# COURSE TITLE HOURS ACADEMIC CREDITS
+COURSE# COURSE TITLE Traditional Hybrid Distance/ Remote HOURS ACADEMIC CREDITS

-SIT-018 IT Fundamentals 100 6.6
+SIT-018 IT Fundamentals X 100 6.6

-SIT-019 CompTIA A+ Core 1 125 8.25
+SIT-019 CompTIA A+ Core l X 125 8.25

-SIT-020 CompTIA A+ Core 2 125 8.25
+SIT-020 CompTIA A+ Core 2 X 125 8.25

-SIT-004 CompTIA Network+ 100 6.6
+SIT-004 CompTIA Network+ X 100 6.6

-SIT-005 CompTIA Security+ 100 6.6
+SIT-005 CompTIA Security+ X 100 6.6

 SPECIALTY COURSES

-SIT-017 CompTIA CySA+ 100 6.6
+SIT-017 CompTIA CySA+ X 100 6.6

-SIT-024 Certified Ethical Hacker 175 11.5
+SIT-016 Windows Client X 75 5

-SIT-025 Microsoft Security, Compliance, Identity 25 1.65
+SIT-014 Windows Server X 125 8.65